rust-lang/areweasyncyet.rs/README.md

 Majority of the Rust code is for handling issue data from GitHub.
 Content mainly resides in `data.yml` and `templates` directory.

+After the first execution,
+fetched data would be stored in `cache.json` file in the current directory to avoid repeatedly fetching data when updating `data.yml` and `templates`.
+If latest data from GitHub is needed, simply remove that cache file.